Welcome To My Nightmare

 Summer 1987 - Head to Miami for the WEA convention.
 Hand out hundreds of Underground comps and talk up the label as a market developer.
 Lots of support, but people don't remember Underground when I call back after the convention.
 First night, Billy Lasseter and I wake up the entire hotel by going on an early morning rampage where we clear out the Geffen suite liquor cabinet and re-open the Atlantic Records suite (hey, the door was unlocked) at 2am with the stereo full blast and every prostitute we could find in Miami invited up to party.
-We end the night with Henry Dros (or however you spell his name) and some of the ladies in the hotel's penthouse hot tub.
+We end the night with Henry Dros (or however you spell his name), President of WEA, and some of the ladies in the hotel's penthouse hot tub.

 The next day I was awakened by the telephone with Johnny Stephens, my boss, asking me if I liked my job.
 I had supposed to have been in morning meetings and it was now after lunch.
 I went to a huge room where they were showing Guns N Roses Welcome To The Jungle on a large screen.
 I tripped over a cable and disconnected the video machine.
 I apologized and went back to bed.